 Consolidated Credit Canada is here to guide and help you with your debt repayment.

 A tax deed grants ownership of assets or property to a government body.
 It is a legal document.
 A tax deed can come into effect when an individual or business fails to pay taxes.
 This could be property tax, income taxes or any other debt owed to the CRA.
+The government can sell the tax deed at auction, transferring full ownership to the winning bidder.

 How do I know if I have a tax lien against me?